 Identify Objectives

-Whether you’re building a consumer or enterprise app, you’ll likely begin by identifying its main objectives.
+Whether you’re developing a consumer or enterprise app, you’ll likely begin by identifying its main objectives.
 This can be done by answering the following questions:

 The truth is, you might not have to think too much about these questions because you may already have the initial idea for your app.
 However, it’s still good to note the key objectives down so you can always refer back to the goals you are striving for.